Healing has a chance in our lives when we have exhausted all our other options.

 “He was happy and so was I,” said Teresa.
 “He said we could wait until I was ready, so if I was never ready then we weren’t going to get married.
 Right?”

-Amira raised her eyebrows, “Was that Bryan’s understanding of the situation?”
+Amira raised her eyebrows and said, “Was that Bryan’s understanding of the situation?”

 Teresa looked away.
 “If I wanted to get married, I would marry Bryan,” she said.
 “But I don’t want to get married.
 I thought I might get used to the idea but I haven’t.”